 Frequently Asked Questions

-The APE program is designed to provide individuals with disabilities the opportunity to obtain the benefits of improved physical fitness, where participation in a non-adapted physical education setting would be not be the same.
+Founded in 1973, the Adapted Physical Education (APE) program is designed to provide individuals with disabilities the opportunity to obtain the benefits of improved physical fitness, where participation in a non-adapted physical education setting would be not be the same.

-What does APE provide?
+What classes does APE provide?

-Total Adapted Fitness
+- Total Adapted Fitness

-Adapted Cardiovascular Training
+- Adapted Cardiovascular Training

 Curriculum is designed to accommodate individual programs as well as appropriate group instruction.
+Search our class listing

 What are the classes like?

-- Individuals of all ages and backgrounds participate.
+Individuals of all ages and backgrounds participate

-Most classs enroll up to 15 or more students.
+Most classs enroll up to 15 or more students

-There is a wide range of disabilities represented in classes.
+There is a wide range of disabilities represented in classes

-- Each student engages in a program of exercises based on his/her own individualized plan, with minimal group participation.
+Each student engages in a program of exercises based on his/her own individualized plan, with minimal group participation

 How are classes scheduled?